IBM/z_ansible_collections_samples/README.md

     └── README

 ## Copyright
-© Copyright IBM Corporation 2020
+© Copyright IBM Corporation 2020, 2021

 ## License
 Licensed under
 [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).

 ## Support
-Support for all playbooks, roles and filters are done so by the community and managed by opening a
+Support for all playbooks, roles, and filters are provided by the community and all issues are tracked through a
 [Git issue](https://github.com/IBM/z_ansible_collections_samples/issues).
-The repository admins and content owners will engage users on issues reported a Git issue.
+The repository admins and content owners will engage directly with users on issues reported on the Git issue.

-Playbooks may be contributed by IBM as well as teh community, therefore it may be helpful to review who contributed the sample as well as the requirements.
+Playbooks are contributed both by IBM as well as the broader Ansible community including IBM partners and the Z community.
+Therefore, it may be helpful to review who contributed a sample as well as its requirements.
 You can view who the contributor was by looking at the playbooks commit history as well as notes in the playbook.